DjangoGirls/tutorial/en/python_introduction/README.md

 Look, another error!
 This one is a **KeyError**.
 Python is helpful and tells you that the key `'age'` doesn't exist in this dictionary.

 When should you use a dictionary or a list?
 Well, that's a good point to ponder.
-Just have a solution in mind before looking at the answer in the next line.
+Think about the answer before looking at it in the next line.

 - Do you just need an ordered sequence of items?
 Go for a list.
 - Do you need to associate values with keys, so you can look them up efficiently (by key) later on?
 Use a dictionary.